dosisod/skull/docs/skull/semantic/scope.md

 void free_scope(Scope *scope)
 ```

-> Frees a `scope` and all the variables inside of it.
+> Frees a `scope` and all the symbols inside of it.